skulpt/skulpt/strings.rst

    the mapping of the 26 letters in the alphabet.
 Your function should return a string that is the encrypted version of the message.

+   .. actex:: ex_8_11

 #.
 Write a function that decrypts the message from the previous exercise.
 It
    should also take two parameters.
 The encrypted message, and the mixed up alphabet.
 The function should return a string that is the same as the original unencrypted message.

+   .. actex:: ex_8_12

+#.
+Write a function ``descramble`` that takes a message that is scrambled
+   using the picket fence algorithm as discussed in class.
+Try exchanging messages with a friend and the secret message provided below:

+   .. actex:: ex_8_13

+      def descramble(secret):
+          # your code here

+      testmess = "ogauain o aescesul erpe hssce esg ueyyudsrea  o hsasgmncnrtltosyuhv ucsflydcytdti ertmsaesrl o eev nafrti sinet" print(descramble(testmess))

+#.
+Write a function called ``rot13`` that uses the Caesar cipher to encrypt a message.
+   The Caesar cipher works like a substitution cipher but each character is replaced by the character 13 characters to 'its right' in the alphabet.
+So for example the letter a becomes the letter n.
+If a letter is past the middle of the alphabet then the counting wraps around to the letter a again, so n becomes a, o becomes b and so on.  *Hint:* Whenever you talk about things wrapping around its a good idea to think of modulo arithmetic.

+   .. actex:: ex_8_14

+      def rot13(mess):
+          # Your code here

+      print(rot13('abcde'))
+      print(rot13('nopqr'))
+      print(rot13(rot13('Since rot13 is symmetric you should see this message')))